ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 Note: libglademm is not needed when using GTK 2.12 and Gtkmm 2.12.

 Note that GTK+ 2.12 and Gtkmm 2.12 are HIGHLY recommended.
-While earlier versions may work, they may produce ugly results and buggy behaviour.
+While earlier versions may work, they may produce suboptimal results and buggy behaviour.
 Libglademm is not needed when using GTK / Gtkmm 2.12.

 Most of these packages are probably already provided by your distribution.